reciples/reciples.github.io/_posts/2022-01-08-fluffycake.md

 When the cake is fully baked, create multiple holes in it using a fork; `eapply` the topping.
 Let it cool down for about 30-40 minutes.

+Sprinkle some milk powder on top for decoration.

 Enjoy!